You might not believe it but it was elephants – or what comes out of the back end of them – that first brought me to Uganda.

 As well as a welcoming grin, Deo of course has an extra special feature: The Elephant Trench! – and he sure is proud of it!

 We’re off to Kihihi again next week to see how Deo’s been getting on.
-I can’t wait to visit these lovely people again.
 I wonder what stories Deo will have in store for us?
-Which of his livestock has the Leopard run off with this time?
-And more importantly, have the elephants been visiting him recently?
+Which of his livestock has the leopard run off with this time?
+And more importantly, have the elephants visited recently?